mattbasta/client-performance-handbook/07-recommendations/compress_images.md

 Most image editing software uses encoding algorithms that are sub-par.
 Inefficiencies in the algorithms mean that bytes are needlessly wasted as image data is written in a more verbose way than necessary.
 This is not to say that the images will decrease in quality when re-encoded: the images should be losslessly re-written to a smaller file representation.

-First, ensure you're using the right image format for each of your images.
+First, ensure you're using the right image encoding for each of your images.
 A guide for doing this is available in the Images section of the Assets and Payload chapter.

 ## OS X